 |MAKE IT RAIN||

-That's it for drawbacks, now for the good stuff!
-E will provide vision over the area it is cast on.
+E will also provide vision over the area it is cast on.
 That means that MF never has to facecheck!
 You can check for hiding enemies in brush, and, because of the long range of this ability, you can also check monster camps to see if anything worth taking is there.

 Several things to note!
 Prior to patch 5.22, this ability scaled with ability power only.
 Now that it scales and deals physical damage, MF's ultimate is one of the strongest AoEs in the game!
 It deals an INSANE amount of damage, and it's got a fairly short CD and mana cost so it's available almost every time you need it.